-- A nonresident alien individual engaged or considered to be engaged in a trade or business in the United States during 1996.
-You must file even if: - a) Your income did not come from a trade or business conducted in the United States. - b) You have no income from U.S. sources, or - 2) Your income is exempt from tax. - A nonresident alien individual not engaged in trade or business in the United States with U.S. income on which the tax liability was not satisfied by the withholding of tax at the source, - 4) A representative or agent responsible for filing the return of an individual described in (1) or (2), or - 5) A fiduciary for a nonresident alien estate or trust.
+1) A nonresident alien individual engaged or considered to be engaged in a trade or business in the United States during

+You must file even if:

+- Your income did not come from a a) trade or business conducted in the United States. - You have no income from U.S. sources, or - Your income is exempt from tax. - 2) A nonresident alien individual not engaged in a trade or business in the United States with U.S. income on which the tax liability was not satisfied by the withholding of tax at the source, - 3) A representative or agent responsible for filing the return of an individual described in (1) or (2), or - 4) A fiduciary for a nonresident alien estate or trust.

-Note: If you were a nonresident alien student or trainee who was temporarily present in the United States under an "F," "J,""M," or "Q" visa, you are considered engaged in a trade or business in the United States.
-Therefore, item (1) applies to you.
+Note.
+If you were a nonresident alien student or trainee who was temporarily present in the United States under an "F," "J," "M," or "Q" visa, you are considered engaged in a trade or business in the United States.
+You file Form 1040NR (or 1040NR-EZ) only if you have income that is subject to tax under Section 871.